Leeds Museums & Galleries: History

 Leeds Museums & Galleries began life as the museum of the Leeds Philosophical and Literary Society, which opened in 1821.
 In 1921, the collection was purchased by Leeds Corporation, to continue as a municipal museum (Leeds City Museum).
 In 1928, Abbey House Museum was purchased by the Leeds Corporation, as place to display social history.
 Kirkstall Abbey transferred to the museum service at this time.
 In 1941 the museum was bombed and parts of the collections were destroyed.
 In 1982 Leeds Industrial Museum opened to the public, with Blue Peter presenters as guests of honour.
-In 1990 Thwaite Mills opened as a museum.
+In 1990 Thwaite Mills opened as a museum, it closed to the public on 1 April 2024 as LMG terminated its lease on the site.
 In 2007 Leeds Discovery Centre opened as a display store where the public can visit the collections 'behind the scenes'.

 Meanwhile, Leeds Art Gallery had been founded in 1888 by public subscription.
 In 1921, Leeds City Council purchased Temple Newsam House as an additional venue for the arts, recognizing its historic value.
 These art venues were added to in 1969, with the gift of Lotherton Hall to the people of Leeds.

 In 1996 the two services combined to form Leeds Museums & Galleries.
+On 1 April the lease to Thwaite Mills, which is owned by the Canal and Rivers Trust, was terminated by the service.